securityfirst/secfirst.org/content/press.md

   </div>
   <div class="row spacer-top30">
     <div class="col-8 offset-lg-2">
       <p>“It’s important for people to have this app on their phones.
-In ZImbabwe, we’ve got a 90% mobile penetration rate: most people, if not the whole population, has a mobile device.
+In Zimbabwe, we’ve got a 90% mobile penetration rate: most people, if not the whole population, has a mobile device.
 And [that is how] they access their internet.
 So having such an app on their phone it means that they’ll have a security guide always in their pocket.
 I think this app will help journalists keep safe and do their job.”
       </p>
     </div>
     <div class="col-6 offset-lg-4">